 Anxiety may then decrease, but only artificially.
 It is still there.
 An Eating Disorder masks it.
 But, the person no longer feels as anxious.
 The more she relies on Eating Disorder symptoms, the less anxiety she feels.
 An entrenched cycle has begun.

 Anxiety also occurs during an Eating Disorder.
 Maybe because of sneaky behaviors that are involved.
 Or due to malnourishment.

 Anxiety also occurs after an Eating Disorder and as part of recovery.
 Why?
 Well, change can be scary.
 Feelings are no longer numbed by an Eating Disorder.
 Instead, CBT and medication provide more skillful ways to be in the world.
 But learning and changing take time.
 There is no quick fix.

 Both Anxiety and Eating Disorders are treatable.
 To be you, without symptoms of Anxiety or of an Eating Disorder is possible.
 Whichever type of Anxiety Disorder or Eating Disorder you have, seek treatment that addresses both.
 Doing so will be one of the best investments you will ever make.

-Dr Elayne Daniels is a private practice psychologist in Massachusetts, specializing in the treatment of people with Eating Disorders and co-occurring conditions of all types.
+Dr Elayne Daniels is a private practice psychologist in Massachusetts, specializing in providing treatment to people with eating disorders and co-occurring conditions.

 Anxiety and Depression are common and treatable.
 But how do you determine your best treatment for anxiety and depression?
 It is definitely not a one-size-fits-all kind of thing.
 And, there is no reliable blood test.
 (But, there will be one day soon.)